damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

-To reuse this project, the maker should know how to:
+Getting started witht your own documentation choose one of the three options:

 - [Clone a GIT repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
 - [Edit a Markdown file](https://guides.github.com/features/mastering-markdown/)

-## Contribution Process
+- Fork the repositiry

+## Bugg and issues

 *How to contribute*

-Getting started:
-To begin using this template, choose one of the following options to get started:

-- Clone the repo: git clone
-- Fork the repositiry
+Any comment, request are welcome...
+Have an issue with this template or want to improve it?
+Open a new issue here on [GitHub](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/issues)

 ## Project team